 Personal Life & Legacy

-When Barack Obama was working as an associate in Chicago Law School he met Michelle Robinson in June 1989.
+When Barack Obama was working as an associate at Chicago Law School he met Michelle Robinson in June 1989.
 They started dating and got engaged in 1991, and tied the knot on 3 October 1992.
-The couple have two daughters – Malia Ann Obama and Natasha Obama.
-The family currently reside in Washington, D.C, along with their Portuguese Water dogs, Bo and Sunny.
+The couple has two daughters – Malia Ann Obama and Natasha Obama.
+The family currently resides in Washington, D.C, along with their Portuguese Water dogs, Bo and Sunny.

 Barack Obama Net Worth

 The former president joined the league of millionaires by dint of royalties he got from sales of his best-selling memoir titled Dreams from My Father.
-It has been estimated that his official annual salary while serving in office is close to the mark of half a million, a significant amount that has contributed to Barack Obama net worth.
+It has been estimated that his official annual salary while serving in office is close to the mark of half a million.

-Barrack Obama’s financial muscle has ensured a comfortable lifestyle for him and his family.
+Barrack Obama’s finances have ensured a comfortable lifestyle for him and his family.
 Obama loves to drive around in luxurious cars and owns quite a few of them like a Chrysler 300C and a 2005 model Ford Escape Hybrid.
-A luxurious mansion in Chicago served as the his family’s personal residence before moving to the White House, courtesy of Barack Obama net worth.
+A luxurious mansion in Chicago served as his family’s personal residence before moving to the White House.

-As of 2020, Barack Obama net worth is estimated at $72 million.
-He has devoted his time to support non-profit organizations and charitable causes.
+Barack Obama net worth is estimated at $72 million.
+He has devoted his time to supporting non-profit organizations and charitable causes.